 Typically neurosurgery, neurology, trauma surgery, and intensive care can help guide therapies.

 A diffuse axonal injury is a type of severe traumatic brain injury that affects patients and their families.
 Diffuse axonal injury patients have a range multiple neurological deficits that affect the physical and mental status of the patient.
 These changes usually compromise social reintegration, return to productivity, and quality of life of patients and their families.
 For most patients and families, the clinical status of diffuse axonal injury patients will continue to persist for a minimum of two years.
 Then, most patients and families will achieve and accept a new baseline.
 Recent, epidemiological studies indicate that the outcomes of diffuse axonal injury patients are associated with the number of lesions identified through imaging.
 There are emerging studies suggesting that during the acute phase of diffuse axonal injury, hypoxia, and hypotension are associated with increased mortality.
 Therefore, it is important to continue investigating the clinical, pathophysiological, and radiographic studies to advance the management of diffuse axonal injury patients.

-Patients with DAI often have severe brain injury and are best managed by a multidisciplinary team that includes a neurologist, ophthalmologist, physical and occupational therapist, speech therapist, intensivist, internist, ICU nurses, neuroscience nurses, and rehabilitation nurses.
+Patients with DAI often have a severe brain injury and are best managed by a multidisciplinary team that includes a neurologist, ophthalmologist, physical and occupational therapist, speech therapist, intensivist, internist, ICU nurses, neuroscience nurses, and rehabilitation nurses.
 Pharmacists review prescribed medications including anticonvulsants and check for drug drug interactions.
 Nurses monitor patients and inform the team about changes in status.
 Patients with diffuse axonal injury have a range of multiple neurological deficits that affect the physical and mental status of the patient.
 These changes usually compromise social reintegration, return to productivity, and quality of life of patients and their families.
 For most patients and families, the clinical status of diffuse axonal injury patients will continue to persist for a minimum of two years.